 Tips for choosing an insurance company:

-We hope you found this helpful and you are ready to start building your real estate syndication team.
+We hope you found this helpful and that you are ready to start building your real estate, syndication team.